Cuttin' Heads

 Cuttin' Heads is the 17th album by American singer-songwriter and musician John Mellencamp, released on October 16, 2001.
 It was his second album for Columbia Records, and it peaked at No. 15 on the Billboard 200 in early November 2001.
-The album is noteworthy for having only one single, the India.Arie duet "Peaceful World".
+The album contains only one single, the India.Arie duet "Peaceful World".

 Background

 "'Peaceful World' was extracted from a conversation with Pat Peterson, who's been singing backup in my touring band since 1981," Mellencamp explained to the Denver Post in an August 2001 feature.
 "She's my age, and I asked her, 'What's the one thing that's really disturbing to you?'
 There was no question about it – it's how this new rap music is really harmful to the black race.
 You have the new Uncle Tom, the guy wagging the $200,000 watch and saying, ...
 'Gimme the money, man, look what I got that you ain't got ...
 I'll say whatever you want me to say, and when this (ends), I'll just go back to whatever I'm doing, and I don't care about the damage that I've done.'
 Meanwhile, white kids in suburbs who buy these records find it entertaining if not comical half the time.
 They have a really distorted view of what the black race is about.
 It's a very bad thing."